wacncontent/CustomizeTool/addCommentOutput/articles/sql-data-warehouse/sql-data-warehouse-overview-expectations.md

 - Scan rate.
 The number of records that can be sequentially retrieved from the data warehouse per second.
 We specifically measure the number of records returned by a query on a clustered columnstore index.

-We’re measuring some important performance enhancements and will soon share the expected rates.
+Weâre measuring some important performance enhancements and will soon share the expected rates.
 During preview we will make continuous enhancements (e.g. increasing compression and caching) to increase these rates and to ensure they scale predictably.

 ## High reliability backed by an SLA

 ### Data Protection

 SQL Data Warehouse stores all data in Azure storage using geo-redundant blobs.
 Three synchronous copies of the data are maintained in the local Azure region to guarantee transparent data protection in case of localized failures (e.g. storage drive failures).
 In addition, three more asynchronous copies are maintained in a remote Azure region to guarantee data protection in case of regional failures (disaster recovery).
-Local and remote regions are paired to maintain acceptable synchronization latencies (e.g. East US and West US).
+Local and remote regions are paired to maintain acceptable synchronization latencies (e.g. China East and China North).

 ### Backups